Energy Sector Construction Disputes

 Design and engineering

 The design and engineering of an energy project can be a highly complex area.
 In large energy projects, it is commonplace for there to be a detailed front-end engineering design phase prior to an investment decision being made.
-The primary purpose of this stage is for a basic engineering design to be developed, from which an indicative cost package can be prepared to allow an owner to make a decision on investment.
-This phase, however, can be fertile ground from which points that feature heavily in subsequent construction disputes may be harvested.
+The primary purpose of this stage is for a basic engineering design to be developed, from which an indicative cost package can be prepared to allow an owner to make a decision on investment; however, this phase can be fertile ground from which points that feature heavily in subsequent construction disputes may be harvested.

 Decisions made during the design stage have perhaps the most impact, positive or negative, on the later progress of the project.
 Typically, designers will define the functional requirements: how the facility is to perform and under what operating conditions.
 From this point, generally the design is developed, materials and components are selected, operator requirements are integrated and other factors, such as design life, are taken into consideration.
 In parallel, detailed costing scenarios are developed to ensure the design of the facility will fit with the owner’s costing and financing arrangements.
 Most technical challenges are identified and managed during this stage.

-One hallmark of construction disputes in the energy sector is the duration of the construction, with time periods typically being measured in years.
+One hallmark of construction disputes in the energy sector is the duration of the construction, with time typically being measured in years.
 The scale of these projects alone brings inherent complexity in supply chain, access, logistics and workforce management.
 Challenges will also arise if projects are being undertaken in inhospitable locations, such as offshore or in remote or developing regions.

 As touched on above, construction disputes are almost invariably founded on the balance in the contracting framework.
 Timely performance is often a central cause, and likely to lead to significant financial consequences.
 Like most traditional construction disputes, claims that stem from delay or disruption include, on the one hand, increased build costs, exposure to liquidated damages or reductions in any contractual incentive regimes, and on the other, claims arising from losses to production, breach of ancillary agreements and those relating to the financing arrangements.
 Given the importance of energy projects, disputes are also likely to bring with them the added pressure of government influence and publicity.

-In addition to timely performance, the cost of performing the works, and changes thereto, is another key root for disputes.
+In addition to timely performance, the cost of performing the work, and changes thereto, is another key root for disputes.
 There is no fixed approach to payment in construction contracts, which can range from a lump-sum turnkey approach right through to a hybrid of payment methods over different stages of the performance of the work.
 Of course, payment is closely associated with risk allocation, and just because a contracting arrangement is traditional or straightforward does not mean that disputes will not arise.
 Indeed, disputes arising from traditional lump-sum contracts have the same propensity to arise as those in which the parties have carefully allocated risk and reward between them.

 Environmental concerns during the construction phase are also commonplace, and can be problematic for owners and contractors alike.
 Taking wind farms as an example, these represent a new source of impact and disturbance for birds.
-This can manifest itself as a direct impact from bird strikes to more subtle impacts, such as changes in breeding and migration patterns.
+This can manifest itself as a direct effect from bird strikes to more subtle effects, such as changes in breeding and migration patterns.
 Depending on how and when these issues arise, both parties could face delays and claims for additional costs, as well as possible sanctions.

-Commissioning and start-up and operation and maintenance
+Commissioning and start-up, and operation and maintenance

 Following construction is the critical phase of commissioning and start-up.
 It is during this phase that risks associated with materials, workmanship and quality tend to arise.
 The range of risks that can arise span those that relate to snagging and other contractual non-conformances (such as in respect of materials and workmanship), right through to ‘failure’ scenarios, where the asset fails to meet performance level requirements, for example.
 Needless to say, the consequences of such a range of issues can be equally broad in scope.
 Even if a plant passes the start-up steps, quality-related issues can still arise during the operation and maintenance phase.

-The key players: the significance of the state
+Key players: significance of the state

 Many of the instantly recognisable global entities (whether or not they specialise in the energy sector) will appear as contractors, construction managers and material suppliers in construction projects within the energy sector.
 Often, those sitting on the owner’s side of the table are not such familiar faces – there are relatively few owners with multiple truly large-scale energy projects on their ledger.